Dama Dam Mast Qalandar: Ashiq Hussain song

 Popular modern renditions of the song include the melody composed by Pakistani music composer Master Ashiq Hussain.
 Originally called "Lal Meri Pat", the song was initially composed for the 1956 Pakistani film Jabroo.
 It was sung by Inayat Hussain Bhatti, Fazal Hussain, and A.R.
 Bismil.

+Contrary to popular legend, renowned Pakistani composer Ashiq Hussain only composed a dhamaal version of it.
+As Hussain himself put it, he was asked to compose the popular version at the request of Saghar Siddiqui, who only brought it to Hussain.
+Saghar Siddiqui's version is an edited version of the original poem.

 Ashiq Hussain was reduced to poverty in later life, living in a slum at the Bazar-e-Hakiman in Lahore.
 When Hussain died in 2017, most Pakistanis were unaware that he was the original composer of the modern melody.

 Noor Jehan song

 The most popular modern rendition of the song, which includes Ashiq Hussain's melody, was "Dama Dam Mast Qalandar" from the 1969 Pakistani film Dillan Dey Soudey, where it was modified by Nazir Ali and sung by Noor Jehan.
 It was then sung by other Pakistani singers like Nusrat Fateh Ali Khan, Aziz Mian, Abida Parveen, Shazia Khushk, the Sabri Brothers, Reshma, Komal Rizvi, and Junoon.
 The song has also been performed by the Bangladeshi singer Runa Laila, and Indian artists like Hans Raj Hans, the Wadali brothers, Harshdeep Kaur, Nooran Sisters, and Mika Singh (with Yo Yo Honey Singh).